LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **4.0%** of players

-_Eliminate three bosses from the "Increased criminal activity" category._
+Objective: _Eliminate three bosses from the "Increased criminal activity" category._

 ---